-Almeida adds to Giro lead as Ganna wins time trial
+In his 1st Grand Tour, Almeida keeps adding to his Giro lead

+VALDOBBIADENE, Italy (AP) — First Grand Tour.
+First lengthy time trial.
+And first overall.

-VALDOBBIADENE, Italy (AP) — Portuguese rider João Almeida increased his grip on the pink jersey in the hilly 14th-stage time trial of the Giro d’Italia on Saturday, while recently crowned world champion Filippo Ganna claimed his third victory in this year’s race.
+Portuguese rider João Almeida just keeps checking off new personal bests, the latest by increasing his grip on the pink jersey in the hilly 14th-stage time trial of the Giro d’Italia on Saturday.

-The 22-year-old Almeida is riding the first Grand Tour of his career and has held the lead since a strong effort up Mount Etna in Stage 3.
+The 22-year-old Almeida has held the lead since a strong effort up Mount Etna in Stage 3.

+“We learn every day,” Almeida said.
+“We’ll see how I react for the last week.”

-Only one more week of racing remains before the race ends in Milan next weekend with another individual time trial — although the final week is filled with grueling climbs through northern Italy and Almeida himself has acknowledged that he has no idea how his body will react to a third consecutive week of racing.
+Only seven stages remain before the race ends in Milan next weekend with another individual time trial — although the final week is filled with grueling climbs through northern Italy and Almeida himself has acknowledged that he has no idea how his body will react to a third consecutive week of racing.

+“I’m not afraid at all.
+I’ll just keep doing my race and we’ll see day by day,” he said.
+“So far I feel good.
+Today I felt good.”

-Ganna rode at an average speed of 48 kph (30 mph) along the 34.1-kilometer (21-mile) route through Prosecco vineyards from Conegliano to Valdobbiadene.
+Recently crowned world champion Filippo Ganna claimed his third victory in this year’s race.
+The Italian rode at an average speed of 48 kph (30 mph) along the 34.1-kilometer (21-mile) route through Prosecco vineyards from Conegliano to Valdobbiadene, clocking 42 minutes, 40 seconds.

 The course included a brief but very steep climb shortly after the start, the Muro di Ca’ del Poggio.
 A 1.1-kilometer “wall,” the climb featured an average gradient of 12.3% with one section at 19%.